The Wink (Seinfeld)

-"The Wink" is the 114th episode of NBC sitcom Seinfeld.
+"The Wink" is the 114th episode of the NBC sitcom Seinfeld.
 This was the fourth episode in the seventh season.
 It first aired on October 12, 1995.
 In this episode, George's compulsive winking after grapefruit is squirted into his eye is subject to a variety of misinterpretations, Elaine dates her wake-up service caller and feuds with her cousin Holly over their grandmother's old possessions, and Jerry tries to conceal his healthy eating habits from Holly while dating her.

 Plot

 Jerry has become health-conscious; at Monk's Café, he orders a veggie sandwich and a grapefruit for breakfast.
 The grapefruit is accidentally squirted into George's eye, causing him to wink involuntarily.
 Mr. Wilhelm inquires of a coworker, Mr. Morgan, who has been late several times recently.
 George assures him that Morgan is not causing any trouble, but Wilhelm interprets his winking as insinuating that the opposite is true.
 George recommends a wake-up service to Morgan so he will be on-time for work.

 Jerry dates Elaine's cousin, Holly, who invites him to a steakhouse for lunch.
-To stay healthy, Jerry orders just a salad, to which Holly reacts with disdain; Elaine points this out to him later and he feels upset at himself.
+To stay healthy, Jerry orders just a salad, to which Holly reacts with disdain.
 Elaine starts dating her wake-up service caller, James, but his two dogs dislike her.
 She and Jerry are invited to Holly's house for dinner, where she serves mutton.
 Jerry sees this as an opportunity to improve his relationship, so he acts excited about the meat, but spits it out into the cloth napkins and hides them in his jacket.
 Elaine borrows the jacket and gets chased by dogs who smell the mutton.
 She takes refuge at James' apartment.
 Since there is only one bed, she and James sleep "head-to-toe".
 She constantly kicks James in her sleep, so he oversleeps and neglects to call his customers, among them Morgan, who is late to work again.
 Holly discovers her napkins are missing, and assumes Elaine stole them out of spite.